Robots Edition

 Residency 1 •

-Made a future note - how do we engage people who are more wary of spot.
+How do we engage people who are wary of spot?

 What stood out